htool/vhfinfo/README.md

 - Press 'E' or use the pencil button on the top right of the file to start editing the file.
 - Make your changes
 - At the bottom click `submit proposal`

+## Plugins
+Plugins can be create separate from this repository and just use VHFinfo as database.
+Listing them here could make them easier to find.

+### SignalK
+A plugin is currently under development.